WDAS (AM): Ownership changes

-Leon sold the station in November 1979 to the minority-owned Unity Broadcasting Network.
+Leon sold the station in November 1979, to the minority-owned Unity Broadcasting Network.
 In the 1980s, WDAS added the National Black Network (NBN) for hourly newscasts, and tried a news format in the mornings, anchored locally by Karen Warrington, E. Steven Collins and Wynne Alexander) and afternoons via the NBN feed.
-With music listening shifting to FM, WDAS wanted to compete with all-news KYW.
+With music listening shifting to FM, WDAS wanted to compete with all-news radio KYW.
 This was unsuccessful, and the station returned with a mix of gospel, R&B and talk shows.
 In 1988, as more listeners were choosing FM urban contemporary stations, WDAS switched to a full-time gospel music and religious format.

 Beasley Broadcasting purchased WDAS and WDAS-FM in 1994.
 Two years later, the stations were sold to Evergreen Media, which soon merged with Chancellor Broadcasting, which later became AMFM Inc. In August 2000, after a series of mergers, the two stations would become properties of Clear Channel Communications.
 Clear Channel changed its name to iHeartMedia after its successful iHeartRadio internet platform in 2014.

 Format changes

-On May 16, 2007, WDAS flipped to Spanish Tropical as Rumba 1480, a format and branding displaced by WRFF's flip to modern rock as Radio 104.5.
+On May 16, 2007, WDAS flipped to tropical music as Rumba 1480, a format and branding displaced by WRFF's flip to modern rock as Radio 104.5.
 The station's former WUBA calls were also adopted by WDAS.
 WUBA served as the Spanish language flagship radio station of the Philadelphia Phillies.

 On November 22, 2011, the station began redirecting existing listeners to WHAT, after Clear Channel announced that the Rumba format would be replaced by a new urban oldies format the next day as WDAS, The Soul of Philadelphia.
 The station soft launched with R&B Christmas music for the holiday season, before officially launching its new format on December 27.